akostrik/stage_telegram_python/README.md

 ## Conceptual limitations
 The learning and the choice of the characteristics are founded on a human subjective opinion, where there's a margin of error.

-The application may help to the malefactors to adjust propagandistic messages to make them pass unnoticed.
+The application may help the malefactors to adjust propagandistic messages to make them pass unnoticed.

 The application doesn't aime at the deep causes of the propaganda.